UNIFIED PATENT COURT – MAIN FEATURES

 The basic law on validity and scope of protection will be drawn from the existing European Patent Convention (EPC).
 The Unified Patent Court Agreement contains provisions defining acts of infringement that generally correspond to existing national law.

 The courts will be divided into a Court of First Instance (composed of a Central Division and Local and Regional Divisions) and a Court of Appeal.
 Infringement actions will need to be initiated before a Local or Regional Division, whereas revocation actions will need to be brought before the Central Division.
-Many states intend to have a Local Division or share a Regional Division, whereas the Central Division will be split between London, Munich and Paris.
-The Central Division in London will hear chemistry, pharmaceutical and biotech cases.
+Many states intend to have a Local Division or share a Regional Division, whereas the Central Division will be split between three locations, two of which will be Munich and Paris.
+The third Central Division that will hear chemistry, pharmaceutical and biotech cases was to be located in London, but following Brexit and the withdrawal of the UK from the UPC its final location is not yet known.

 Will the court hear infringement and validity together?